 In 2006, COMIDA entered into a three-year agreement to establish The Entrepreneurs Network (TEN) committing \$765,000, subject to annual renewal, to fund recurring six-month programs designed to optimize young entrepreneurs' exposure to, and interaction with, leading local and national entrepreneurial experts.
 The program offers TEN participants the opportunity to take their businesses to the next level in securing venture capital, forming strategic alliances, and defining market strategies.
 Through December 31, 2009, cumulative funding of \$600,881 had been provided.
-Management of the TEN program was taken over by another not-for-profit organization in 2010, and COMIDA provided \$150,000 in funding to this organization in 2010.
-COMIDA has contracted to provide \$150,000 to this organization in 2011, above and beyond the original commitment to TEN.
+Management of the TEN program was taken over by another not-for-profit organization in 2010, and COMIDA provided \$150,000 in funding to this organization in 2012 and 2011.

 In 2009, COMIDA entered into an agreement with a separate not-for-profit organization to promote local and economic development efforts.
-In 2010 and 2009, amounts contributed to this organization were \$300,000 and \$200,000, respectively.
-COMIDA has contracted with this organization to provide funding of \$100,000 in 2011.
+In 2012 and 2011, amounts contributed to this organization were \$100,000 each.